triton-inference-server/server/deploy/k8s-onprem/README.md

 ```

 You can also write your own "config.yaml" file with the values you
-want to override and pass it to helm.
+want to override and pass it to Helm.
+If you specify a "config.yaml" file, the
+values set will override those in values.yaml.

 ```
 $ cat << EOF > config.yaml